Leon4721/project_three_restaurant_booking/README.md

 Wireframe screenshots for all four pages (Home, Manage Booking, Cancel Booking, Staff Login) at **mobile**, **tablet**, and **desktop** sizes are stored in the project’s `docs/` folder and were referenced throughout the build and testing phases.

 #### Color Scheme

 Café Central uses a warm, simple palette:

 - Deep coffee-style tones for headers and primary accents
 - Light neutral backgrounds for main content areas
-- A contrasting accent tone dark and light.
+- A contrasting accent tone (dark and light)

 The palette was chosen to: